jnhthomp/ClassNotes/LearnWithLeon/06-CSSReviewAndResponsive/06-CSSReviewAndResponsive.md

 |___________________________|
 ```
 ## Responsive Websites
+Just hinting at this
+To be responsive means a website looks good on all screens
+This means it looks good when you look at it on a desktop/phone/tablet/smartfridge etc

+A responsive website will add/remove/resize/rearrange content as the screen gets bigger or smaller

 ## Fixed Vs. Responsive

+This is a example of how responsive design has changed
+UPS from back in the day was not responsive at all
 UPS.com Wayback Machine

 Boston.com
+Has to be responsive because most people consume the news on their phones
 ## Media Queries
+Media queries are what we use to make our site responsive
 ```css
 @media screen and (max-width: 600px) {
     h1 {